donbecker/donb.linuxacademy/awsdevopspro/9-PracticeExam.md

 Implement CloudTrail monitoring that checks the size of the queue and triggers an Auto Scaling scale out or scale in event depending on the size of the queue.
 The bigger the breach, the more instances we add (and vice versa).

 ==============================================================================================================================================================
 Domain 1: Continuous Delivery and Process Automation
 ==============================================================================================================================================================

+20.
+You’re tasked with launching EC2 instances from a CloudFormation template that need to have Nginx and PHP-FPM installed to serve your PHP application.
+You declared the instance properties and pass in userData to install and configure Nginx and PHP-FPM.
+You notice that CloudFormation has registered the instances as created before the software is installed and configured and has completed the stack creation before everything was installed.
+How can you prevent this?

+* A. Use a CreationPolicy and associate it with the corresponding resource in your stack.
+This will prevent that resource's status from reaching CREATE_COMPLETE until the Creation Policy receives the required number of signals.
+Then signal back using helper scripts.
+CloudFormation will only invoke the CreationPolicy once the associated resource gets created.

+B. Use a CreationPolicy and associate it with the corresponding resource in your stack.
+This will automatically prevent that resource's status from reaching CREATE_COMPLETE until the resource has been configured and installed.
+CloudFormation will only invoke the CreationPolicy once the associated resource gets created.

+C. Use the "MinSuccessfulInstancesPercent" property and specify the percentage of instances in an Auto Scaling update that need to signal for the update to succeed.

+D. Use a WaitPolicy and associate it with the corresponding resource in your stack.
+This will prevent that resource's status from reaching CREATE_COMPLETE until the Creation Policy receives the required number of signals.
+Then signal back using helper scripts.
+CloudFormation will only invoke the WaitPolicy once the associated resource gets created.

+18.
+Select the option with order of precedence from least to highest for Elastic Beanstalk.

+A. 1) Saved configurations, 2) .ebextension configuration files, 3) settings applied directly to the environment via the console, CLIs, or SDKS.

+B. 1) .ebextension configuration files, 2) settings applied directly to the environment via the console, CLIs, or SDKS, 3) saved configurations,

+C. 1) Settings applied directly to the environment via the console, CLIs, or SDKS, 2) saved configurations, 3) .ebextension configuration files.

+* D. 1) .ebextension configuration files, 2) saved configurations, 3) settings applied directly to the environment via the console, CLIs, or SDKS .

+16.
+You have a Node.js application and need to deploy it in the simplest way possible since many of your developers do not have any experience with AWS.
+Which tool shall you use?

+A. Custom deployment script + Lambda

+B. Elastic Beanstalk

+done Correct
+C. CloudFormation

+D. OpsWorks

+12.
+You have in the process of building a CloudFormation template for a new systems implementation.
+The pseudo code you have currently is this.

+{
+  "Resources" : {
+    "S3" : {
+      "Properties" : {
+        "BucketName" : {"Fn::Join" : ["", [{"Ref" : "RDS"},"-","DBBackups"]]}
+      }
+     },
+    "RDS" : {
+      "DependsOn" : "S3",
+      ...
+    }
+  }
+}
+You are receiving a dependancy error.
+What is a possible resolution to this problem

+A. Fn::Join isn't a valid function to use in this way - it's creating a dependancy on the Ref function.

+B. RDS Resources cannot be dependant on S3 resources - the two logical resources are incompatible

+C. The S3 object needs to wait for the RDS object before it can be created.
+The RDS object needs to wait for the S3 object.
+You have created a circular dependancy.
+Remove the DependsOn within the RDS resource if it's not required.

+done Correct
+D. DependsOn is an invalid CloudFormation option - dependancies are automatically evaluated as templates are processed.

 Question 7 of 80